eviallet/VelovWatcher/README.md

 * Ability to choose from any affiliated city in the world
 * Refresh data every 30mn, or when the update button is pressedx
 * Configure pinned stations/change current city at any time

-# TODO
-* Sometimes, the widget won't refresh or show anything and randomly works again.
-Issue seems to appear mainly at reboot.